 Kathryn E. Fort

-Kathryn E. Fort is the Staff Attorney and Adjunct Professor for the Indigenous Law and Policy Center at Michigan State University College of Law.
+Kathryn (Kate) E. Fort is the Staff Attorney for the Indigenous Law and Policy Center at Michigan State University College of Law.
 She joined the Center in 2005 as the Indigenous Law Fellow.
-In her role with the Center, she co-teaches an experiential learning class, researches and writes on behalf of Center clients and on topics in federal Indian law and manages administrative aspects of the Center.
-Ms. Fort has written articles on laches and land claims and the Indian Child Welfare Act.
-She has recently been published in the George Mason Law Review, and the American Indian Law Review.
+In 2015, she started the Indian Child Welfare Act Appellate Project, which assists tribes in ICWA cases across the country.
+In her role with the Center she teaches the Indian Law Clinic class and traditional classes in federal Indian law, researches and writes on behalf of Center clients, and manages administrative aspects of the Center.
+Ms. Fort has written articles on laches and land claims, and has researched and written extensively on the Indian Child Welfare Act.
+Her publications include articles in the George Mason Law Review, Saint Louis University Law Journal, and American Indian Law Review.
+She co-edited Facing the Future: The Indian Child Welfare Act at 30 with Wenona T. Singel and Matthew L.M.
+Fletcher (Michigan State University Press 2009).
+She is currently writing the casebook American Indian Children and the Law, and co-edits the popular and influential Indian law blog, TurtleTalk.

-Ms. Fort graduated magna cum laude from Michigan State University College of Law with the Certificate in Indigenous Law, and is licensed to practice law in Michigan.
-Prior to law school, Ms. Fort worked for Congresswoman Lois Capps' 1998 congressional campaign, the Democratic National Committee during the 2000 Presidential race, the National Association of Letter Carriers, and the Democratic Legislative Campaign Committee.
+Ms. Fort graduated magna cum laude in from Michigan State University College of Law with the Certificate in Indigenous Law, and is licensed to practice law in Michigan.
 She received her B.A. in History with honors from Hollins University in Roanoke, Virginia.

 - Advanced Topics in Indian Law